 Decide how long to keep inactive constituents.
 Send one last special appeal or make a phone call to the constituent who gave years ago, but has subsequently ignored several newsletters and appeals.
 If they do not respond, delete their record.
 If there are records without donations, find a clear way to identify them as “Prospects-2017,” “Strategic Partner,” etc. Then, maybe in December of 2018, review all “Prospects-2017” who have yet to donate.

 Having a clear protocol for cleaning and updating donor data ensures neither you nor your staff will waste time double-checking inconsistent information.
 It also makes your database much more easily searchable and exportable.

 If you add notes to your records, or segment constituents into groups, use standardized language.
 For example, create groups such as “Golfer-2012,”“Golfer-2013,” et cetera rather than “2012/Golfed,”“Golf Outing ’13,” et cetera.
 If you use notes on records, work to standardize them as well.
 Finding and sorting data will be much easier.

-Pick a number of records to review on a regular basis; set aside one hour every Tuesday morning to do a full intensive review of your top 10 donors last week.
-Call each donor to confirm their address, phone number, and confirm relationships, et cetera that you have on file.
-Set aside one hour every Thursday morning to contact top ten previous year donors who have not donated in the last 13 months.
+Pick a number of records to review on a regular basis; set aside time to do a full intensive review of your top ten donors.
+Call each donor to confirm their address, phone number, and relationships that you have on file.
+Similarly, set aside time to contact the top ten donors from the last few year who have not donated recently.

-It feels good to be able to look back and see your success.
+In addition, it feels good to be able to look back and see your success.
 This is often an incentive to do more.
-For example, before/after every cleaning session, log the total # of records, total # of possible duplicates on a spreadsheet.
-Effectively track donors and constituents by name & number when you do a personal audit.
+For example, before/after every cleaning session, log the total number of records, total number of possible duplicates on a spreadsheet.
+Effectively track donors and constituents by name and number when you do a personal audit.